-ΔT{max} in steady-state was evaluated also experimentally using a He-Ne laser irradiation.
-FIG. 5 (a) shows a foil absorber sample before carbon coating.
+ΔT{max} in the steady state was also evaluated experimentally using He-Ne laser irradiation.
+Figure 5(a) shows a foil absorber sample before carbon coating.
 A metal foil was held by two oxygen-free copper ring frames with inner diameters of 37 mm.
-Al, Ti, Ni, Mo, Ag, and Pt were used for the samples with the thickness of t_f^{min} as shown in TABLE I. Both sides of the foil are coated by graphite spray (Henkel AG & Co.
-KGaA/ BONDERITE S-AD AERODAG G AN).
+Al, Ti, Ni, Mo, Ag, and Pt were used for the samples with the thickness of t_f^{min} , as shown in Table I. Both sides of the foil are coated by graphite spray (Henkel AG & Co.
+KGaA/BONDERITE S-AD AERODAG G AN).
 A He-Ne laser with the wavelength of 632.8 nm is irradiated onto the foil sample in vacuum.
 The $1/e^2$ width was 0.2 mm and the power was 5.8 mW.
-The temperature profile is observed from the backside using an IR camera (FLIR/ A655sc). ΔT{max} was evaluated as the average of the irradiations to five points (center and the 10 mm away in four directions) as shown in FIG. 5 (b). ΔT profile due to the laser irradiation is shown in FIG. 5 (c).
-Influence of the foil wrinkles could be subtracted as a background.
+The temperature profile is observed from the backside using an IR camera (FLIR/A655sc). ΔT{max} was evaluated as the average of the irradiations to five points (center and the 10 mm away in four directions), as shown in Fig. 5(b).
+The ΔT profile due to the laser irradiation is shown in Fig. 5(c).
+The influence of the foil wrinkles could be subtracted as a background.

-FIG. 6 shows the material dependence of ΔT{max} as a comparison between the laser irradiation experiment and the heat-transfer calculation. ΔT{max} of Ti with 1 μm thickness doubled that of Pt with 2.5 μm thickness.
+Figure 6 shows the material dependence of ΔT{max} as a comparison between the laser irradiation experiment and the heat-transfer calculation. ΔT{max} of Ti with 1 μ m thickness doubled that of Pt with 2.5 μ m thickness.
 The tendency of the material dependence of ΔT{max} is similar between the experiment and the calculation.
 One of the reasons for the difference between the experiment and the calculation can be considered as the error in the thickness of the metal and carbon layers.
-Cross-section observation using a scanning electron microscope and/or a transmission electron microscope is required for detailed analysis.
+Cross-sectional observation using a scanning electron microscope and/or a transmission electron microscope is required for detailed analysis.
 A possible reason for the difference of experimental values of k from its literature values is the plastic deformation in the foil caused by the rolling method used in the manufacturing process.

 FIG. 6.
-(Color online).
 Material dependence of ΔT{max} as a comparison between the laser irradiation experiment and the heat-transfer calculation from ANSYS.
-The thickness of the metal layer was t_f^{min} as shown in TABLE I.
+The thickness of the metal layer was t_f^{min} , as shown in Table I.